albertyms/testReloadly/README.md

 ### Instructions for installation with docker-compose

 + **With Docker:**
-    + Compile each component with maven using the command: mvn clean install -DskipTests
     + Run the command: docker-compose up --build (Docker must be installed).